 Chapter Book Reviews: Reading to Kids at Bedtime

 Here we have a slow corner of the internet: a crevice, a cranny, a nook of the reading variety.
-I felt like making notes of which books I've been reading to my children, and how I rate them as bedtime reading - so this is an ongoing blog post.
+I felt like making a note of which books I've been reading to my children, and how I rate them as bedtime reading - so this is an ongoing blog post.

 The setup: